pohleric/toe_tools/README.md

 and can be understood as their geometrical overlap.
 A distance of 0 correponds to a full overlap (= same PDFs) and a distance of 1 to no overlap (= fully emerged PDFs).

 The workflow is divided into 7 main steps outlined below.
-The corresponding scripts are in the folder scripts but need to be copied into the main directory ("ToE_tools") as they will read and write from/into the hardcoded folders "data" and "figures"
+The corresponding scripts are in the folder `scripts/` but need to be copied into the main directory (`ToE_tools`) as they will read and write from/into the hardcoded folders `data/` and `figures/`

-A working example with a data sample is provided to go through the key functions of the toolbox.
+A working example with a data sample is provided to go through the key functions of the toolbox in the folder `example/`.
 The example will start at point (3) where CRUNCEP and CMIP5 model simulations are in a pandas dataframe format.
 See below on how to run the example.